Fighting for America’s Hardworking Families

 Congressional scholar Norm Ornstein of the American Enterprise Institute described the 111th Congress under Pelosi’s leadership as “one of the most productive Congresses in history.”
 Thomas Mann, a congressional scholar at the Brookings Institution, said “she’s probably gained the reputation as of one of the strongest and most effective speakers in decades.”

 Pelosi comes from a family with a long tradition of public service.
 Her late father, Thomas D’Alesandro Jr., served as Mayor of Baltimore for 12 years.
 Her brother, Thomas D’Alesandro III, also served as Mayor of Baltimore.
 She and her husband, Paul Pelosi, have five children and nine grandchildren.
-While raising her five children prior to her election to Congress, Pelosi served in a number of positions within the Democratic Party including Chair of the California Democratic Party.
+Pelosi has served in a number of positions within the Democratic Party including Chair of the California Democratic Party and Chair of the 2008 Democratic National Convention in Denver.